bocoup/web-platform-contribution-guide/src/index.rst

 .. pull-quote::

    The goal of this guide is to reach interoperability, not to add features, or change specs.
-This is maintenance work, and it is the most important thing that the web needs."
+This is maintenance work, and it is the most important thing that the web needs.

 In the context of this guide, the goal of working on the web platform is to reach interoperability, not to add features, or change specs.
 This is maintenance work, and it is the most important thing that the web needs.
 This can sometimes mean adding specification prose, writing tests, and filing bugs on browsers, but this can also mean deleting things, and writing negative tests to ensure that the feature is not in the browser.
 All forms of this work are part of maintenance and we celebrate each kind of contribution.